Translate

 Before I get to my post for the day, I'd like to announce Friday's QueryTrackers Making Tracks interviewee: Kathy Bradey.
 Be sure to drop by to learn how frozen horses and lost loves played a part in her offer of representation.

 Now, onto today's post.
-Contrary to the picture above, we're NOT going to be talking about bad hair days (although I could write a whole series on that.
+We're NOT going to be talking about bad hair days (although I could write a whole series on that.
 Ha!).
 Today's subject is bad writing days.

 Ever since my MS has been out on submission, I've been having a hard time motivating my muse to work on my WIP.
 Instead, I'm obsessed with checking my email or twitter or bouncing around PublishersMarketplace to read about new deals getting picked up.